Yokosuka K5Y: Design and development

-The aircraft was based on the Yokosuka Navy Type 91 Intermediate Trainer, but stability problems led to a redesign by Kawanishi in 1933.
-It entered service in 1934 as Navy Type 93 Intermediate Trainer K5Y1 with fixed tail-skid landing gear and remained in use throughout the war.
-Floatplane types K5Y2 and K5Y3 were also produced.
-After the initial sixty examples by Kawanishi, production was continued by Watanabe (556 aircraft built), Mitsubishi (60), Hitachi (1,393), First Naval Air Technical Arsenal (75), Nakajima (24), Nippon (2,733), and Fuji (896) - for a total of 5,770.
-These aircraft were the mainstay of Imperial Japanese Navy Air Service's flight training, and, as intermediate trainers, they were capable of performing demanding aerobatic maneuvers.
-Two further land-based versions, the K5Y4 with a 358 kW (480 hp) Amakaze 21A engine and the K5Y5 with a 384 kW (515 hp) Amakaze 15, were projected but never built.
+In December 1933, the first prototype performed its maiden flight.
+A compressed flight test programme proceeded, permitting quantity production of the Navy Type 93 Intermediate Trainer to be commence only one month later after receiving IJN acceptance.
+Despite being heavily involved in the design process, Kawanishi only produced the initial sixty aircraft.
+Thereafter, production was continued by several other manufacturers, including Watanabe (556 aircraft built), Mitsubishi (60), Hitachi (1,393), First Naval Air Technical Arsenal (75), Nakajima (24), Nippon (2,733), and Fuji (896) - for a total of 5,770 aircraft completed by the end of the type's production run in 1945.
+Two further land-based versions, the K5Y4 with a 358 kW (480 hp) Amakaze 21A engine and the K5Y5 with a 384 kW (515 hp) Amakaze 15, were projected, but ultimately remained unbuilt.